PlayableLab FAQs

 Troubleshooting

-AI-Lab chat Send is disabled — why?
+PlayAI chat Send is disabled — why?

 - Most likely insufficient AI-Credits.
 Top up from Dashboard → Billing or wait until your pack renews.